 HECMs have no credit score requirements.
 Instead, the lender uses “financial assessment” to determine if the loan is a sustainable solution for the borrower.
 This includes examining credit history, property charge history, and residual income.
 Consequently, many homeowners who do not qualify for traditional financing are good candidates for a reverse mortgage.

 Not for every situation

 “Is as reverse mortgage right for my parents, me, or the overall financial strategy for my family?”
 Without knowing all the details, this would be difficult to determine.
-Despite the fact that a reverse mortgage is a secured loan against your property, there are situations where a reverse mortgage may not be right for you.
+Despite the fact that a reverse mortgage is a secured loan against your property, there are situations where a reverse mortgage may not be right for you, this is why it is important to use something like a secured loan calculator to determine whether this is the right move for you.
 Here are some examples of when a reverse mortgage product doesn’t make sense for your retirement plan: